 Feedback can be submitted either with an identified contact or anonymously.
-We will acknowledge the receipt of all accessibility feedback in the same means by which it is received unless the feedback is received anonymously.
+We will acknowledge the receipt of all accessibility feedback by the same means it is received unless the feedback is received anonymously.

 Alternate formats

 The following formats may be available: